aeolus3000/lendo-cicd/README.md

 Please follow the following steps if you want to launch the application:

-If you want to try without documentation, go ahead.
-These are the simple steps:
 1. git clone https://github.com/aeolus3000/lendo-cicd.git
 2. cd lendo-cicd
 3. make start